ozalpozqur/altogic-auth-nuxt2/README.md

 ```

 ## Let's create a middleware folder
-Create a folder named **middleware** in your project root directory.

-and create a file named **auth.js** into middleware folder.
+Create a folder named **middleware** in your project root directory and create a file named **auth.js** into middleware folder.

+This middleware will check if the user is authenticated or not.
+If the user is not authenticated, it will redirect the user to the login page.

 Then paste the code below into the file.
 ```js
 export default function ({ store, redirect }) {
 	if (!store.state.user) {